 How many passwords do you use in a given day?
 Almost everything on the internet requires a password.
-It can be tricky to keep track of them while thinking up new strong passwords and before you know it, they’ve expired and you have to create a new one all over again – frustrating!
+It can be tricky to keep track of them while thinking up new strong passwords, and before you know it, they’ve expired, and you have to create a new one all over again – frustrating!

 The password is often the last line of defence between criminals and your work and life data.
 So, with this in mind and for your password safety, we’ve broken down ways to get hacked and how to avoid being hacked!